Milton Transit: Access+

+Milton Transit operates a free accessible door-to-door service titled "Milton Access+".
+The service only operates in urban areas of the town, and has options to connect to Peel TransHelp and Halton Hills ActiVan.

 First Canada and A1 Taxi had the contract for accessible services which operate on demand until sometime in 2015.
 Pacific Western Transportation which also holds the contract for conventional service took over operations of Access+ using a Milton branded bus.

-Roster

-Milton Transit's fleet consists of 10 New Flyer D40LF - three purchased in 2009, two in 2010 and 5 used ones (ex-Orange County Transportation Authority and later Pacific Western) in 2014 and 2015, 3 New Flyer XD40's (purchased in 2012) and 3 Chevrolet Arboc SOM26D's in 2013 and two more in 2015, two 2016 Nova Bus LFS for service expansion along with three 2017 and one 2018 Nova Bus LFS.
-For a detailed fleet summary, see Milton Transit on the CPTDB Wiki.